- Search The Registry

 Ellis Louis Marsalis, Jr. was born in New Orleans, Louisiana, the son of Florence (née Robertson) and Ellis Marsalis, Sr., a businessman and social activist.
-One of his first music teacherss was Geneva Southhall.
-As a musician Marsalis started out as a tenor saxophonist, switching to the piano while in high school.
+One of his first music teachers was Geneva Southhall.
+As a musician, Marsalis started as a tenor saxophonist, switching to the piano while in high school.
 From his first professional performance with "The Groovy Boys" over fifty years ago, Ellis Marsalis has been a major influence in jazz.
 At that time, Marsalis was one of the few New Orleans musicians who did not specialize in Dixieland or rhythm and blues.

-He played with fellow modernists including Cannonball Adderley, Nat Adderley, and Al Hirt, becoming one of the most respected pianists in jazz.
-Though he has recorded almost twenty of his own albums and was featured on many discs with such jazz greats as David “Fathead” Newman, Eddie Harris, Marcus Roberts, and Courtney Pine, he shunned the spotlight to focus on teaching.
+He played with fellow modernists, including Cannonball Adderley, Nat Adderley, and Al Hirt, becoming one of the most respected pianists in jazz.
+Though he has recorded almost twenty of his albums and was featured on many discs with such jazz greats as David “Fathead” Newman, Eddie Harris, Marcus Roberts, and Courtney Pine, he shunned the spotlight to focus on teaching.

-on April 1, 2020, Ellis Marsalis, jazz pianist, teacher, and patriarch of a New Orleans musical family died.
+On April 1, 2020, Ellis Marsalis, jazz pianist, teacher, and patriarch of a New Orleans musical family, died.
 He was 85.

 New Orleans Mayor LaToya Campbell announced Marsalis' death in a news release Wednesday night.
 Ellis Marsalis III confirmed to the Associated Press that the new coronavirus sparked his father's death.
 "Pneumonia was the actual thing that caused his demise.
 But it was pneumonia brought on by COVID-19.”